gtvj/gtvj.github.io/_posts/2014-11-02-my-favourite-features-of-webstorm.md

 ## Grunt console, with GUI

 WebStorm also comes with a tool window for GruntJS (the recently released WebStorm 9 has similar functionality for Gulp).
-I find this helpful because it allows you to view and run tasks &#8211; including via aliases &#8211; straight from the IDE.
+I find this helpful because it allows you to view and run tasks to including via aliases to straight from the IDE.
 This allows me to see if my Grunt tasks have completed successfully _before_ I switch to view the results in a browser.
 I also like that you can run any task in your Gruntfile with a single click.

 ## Built in terminal